 What if the debt is old?

-Every province has a time limit on how long a creditor can sue you.
+Every province has a time limit on how long a collection agency like General Credit Services can sue you for an unpaid debt.

 If you want phone calls to stop, send General Credit Services a written request.
 It won't erase the debt or prevent legal action, but it stops repeated calls, depending on your province.